eisenerz108/Aman_GIS_GeoPandas_CrimeIncidents_WashingtonDC/README.md

 # Aman_GIS_CrimeIncidents_WashingonDCState

 ### Project Information
 Timeline for the crime incidents which has happened in the WashingtonDC State of United States of America in the Year 2018.
+(Final Output can be seen : [Here](jpg/WashingtonDC_CrimeIncidents_2018Timeline.gif)

 ### Data Sets :
 1. Crime Incident Data : Taken from [Data-World](https://data.world/dcopendata/38ba41dd74354563bce28a359b59324e-0)